abcbridge/simple/markdowndoc.md

 The second.
 LINE!

 The third line.
 Yes, that's the third line.
-333 -- in the MASTER
+333 -- oops and in the conflict-test

 Aaand a fourth line. :)
 FINALFINAL